Aqua (band): 1996–1998: Aquarium and international breakthrough

-With a new manager and no record deal, the group started over, and began to develop their famous bubblegum pop sound.
-The four began to produce and write melodic, catchy European pop songs, attracting the attention of major label Universal Music Denmark.
-They renamed themselves Aqua, choosing the name seen on a poster for an aquarium in their dressing room, and eventually accepted Universal Music Denmark's offer of a recording contract in 1996.
-The group's first release under their new name was "Roses Are Red", a dance song with a distinct pop sound.
-It was released in Denmark in September 1996, and was expected to break into the Danish top ten.
-The single far surpassed all expectations set by the label, though, and stayed in the charts for over two months, eventually selling enough copies to be certified platinum.
+With a new manager and no record deal, the group started over.
+The four began to produce and write songs in a different style, attracting the attention of major label Universal Music Denmark.
+They renamed themselves Aqua, choosing the name seen on a poster in their dressing room, and accepted Universal Music Denmark's offer of a recording contract in 1996.
+The group's first release under their new name was "Roses Are Red", a dance song with a bubblegum pop sound.
+It was released in Denmark in September 1996, and stayed in the charts for over two months, eventually selling enough copies to be certified platinum.
 The success of the single was further proven when Aqua received a nomination for "Best Danish Dance Act", although the group did not win.

-The instant success of "Roses Are Red" proved to Aqua that their new sound was popular with the public, and as a result their follow-up single followed the same formula.
-Titled "My Oh My", the single again featured catchy lyrics paired with a soft, melodic beat.
-Upon its release in February 1997, "My Oh My" broke all Danish sales records by being certified gold within six days.
+Their follow-up single in February 1997 followed the same style.
+Titled "My Oh My", the single broke all Danish sales records by being certified gold within six days.
 The single went straight to number one in Denmark, and made Aqua a household name in the country.
-The first two singles proved to Universal Music Denmark that Aqua was a very marketable group, and as a result the label looked to start marketing their music across the continent.
 Aqua released their debut album Aquarium in Denmark on 26 March 1997.
-The album contained 11 tracks, including their first two singles and their then upcoming third single "Barbie Girl".
-Universal Music Group had by now begun to market the group in other countries, releasing "Roses Are Red" in Japan in February 1997 and in various countries across Europe in late 1996.
-The single had proven popular everywhere it was sold, convincing Universal that the group should not just focus on the Danish market, but instead on the general European market.
+The album contained 11 tracks, including their first two singles and their then-upcoming third single "Barbie Girl".
+Universal Music Group had by now begun to market the group in other countries, releasing "Roses Are Red" in Japan in February 1997 and in various countries across Europe.
+The single had proven popular everywhere it was sold, convincing Universal that the group could be an international success.

 Aqua released their third single "Barbie Girl" in May 1997.
 The song, at first glance, appears to be about the Barbie doll.
 However, at a second glance, the song contains several sexual overtones, such as "You can brush my hair, undress me everywhere", "You can touch, you can play", and "Kiss me here, touch me there, hanky-panky."
 Despite complaints about the double meanings in "Barbie Girl", Universal Music released the single around the world in 1997.
 The release was highly successful, making number one in the United Kingdom for four weeks, in Australia for three weeks, and making the top ten of the Billboard Hot 100, something rarely achieved at the time by European pop acts.